Nicklason/typescript-project/README.md

 To use all the style checks and rules, install the development dependencies using `npm install`.

+Make sure that you update the files to match your new project:

+- `package.json` - name, description and urls
+- `package-lock.json` - name (simply update the `package.json` file and run `npm install`)
+- `README.md` - replace with new file

 ## Configuration

 There is none, that's the whole point of using this as a template.